Iran urges IAEA 'not to yield to Israel's pressure', says ready to cooperate

 DUBAI, Sept 12 (Reuters) - Iran is ready to continue its cooperation with the U.N. nuclear watchdog, Iranian Foreign Ministry spokesman Nasser Kanaani said on Monday, calling on the agency "not to yield to Israel's pressure" over Tehran's nuclear activities.

-The International Atomic Energy Agency's Board of Governors meet on Monday, three months after adopting a resolution urging Iran to give credible answers to the agency's investigations into uranium traces at three sites in Iran.
+The International Atomic Energy Agency's (IAEA) Board of Governors meets on Monday, three months after adopting a resolution urging Iran to give credible answers to the agency's investigations into uranium traces at three sites in Iran.

 (Writing by Parisa Hafezi; editing by Philippa Fletcher)